srvk/DiViMe/docs/source/install.md

 ```

 ## Updating DiViMe

-If there is a new version of DiViMe, you will need to perform the following 3 steps from within the DiViME folder on your terminal:
+If you want to install a new release of DiViMe, you will need to perform the following 3 steps from within the DiViME folder on your terminal:

 ```